who-biz/lightwalletd/README.md

 Lightwalletd checks the consistency of these files at startup and during operation as these files may be damaged by, for example, an unclean shutdown.
-If the server detects corruption, it will automatically re-downloading blocks from `zcashd` from that height, requiring up to an hour again (no manual intervention is required).
+If the server detects corruption, it will automatically re-downloading blocks from `verusd` from that height, requiring up to an hour again (no manual intervention is required).
 But this should occur rarely.

 If lightwalletd detects corruption in these cache files, it will log